Chidal/OG-VOE/README.md

 - **INFT Expansion**: Tokenize advanced AI models and dashboards as INFTs, enabling trading and collaboration.
 - **Global Adoption**: Position 0G-VOE as a cornerstone of decentralized AI analytics, driving adoption across Web3 communities.

----

-## Evaluation Criteria (WaveHack Alignment)

-- **0G Tech Stack (30%)**: Fully utilizes 0G Chain, Compute, Storage, and DA, with seamless integration across waves.
-- **Creativity and UX (15%)**: Degen-style UI with gamified features, interactive charts, and animations creates an engaging experience.
-- **Real Use Case and Scalability (10%)**: Addresses the need for transparent blockchain analytics with scalable infrastructure via 0G DA.
-- **Vision and Roadmap (10%)**: Clear, iterative five-wave plan with measurable milestones and ecosystem focus.
-- **Working Demo and Functionality (30%)**: Delivers functional demos in Waves 1–3, scaling to a production-ready app by Wave 5.

----

 ## Acknowledgments

 Thanks to the 0G Team for providing a good documentation  and infrastructure and invaluable support during the WaveHack.